 - 1. Residential density shall only apply to the 2.66-acre residential tract.
-Commercial intensity shall only apply to the 4.17-acre commercial tract.
-Any changes to either tract exceeding 5% of land area will require a substantial amendment to the PD, with the exception of any reduction due to public right-of-way dedication. - 2.
-All building uses shall be consistent with the architectural types reflected in the PD Standards Book. - 3.
+Commercial intensity shall only apply to the 4.17-acre commercial tract. - 2.
+All buildings shall be consistent with the architectural types reflected in the PD Standards Book. - 3.
 All access to future outparcels must be from internal roadways. - 4.
 Access to E Silver Springs Boulevard (SR 40) shall be coordinated with Florida Department of Transportation (FDOT).
-Any changes to driveway access location shall be subject to the approval of a traffic study pursuant to the City's adopted Traffic Impact Analysis guidelines. - 5.
-All freestanding signage shall be ground mounted and match similar sign materials in the area, and signage for the commercial tract shall comply with the regulations of Section 110-153, Shopping Centers.
+Driveway access location shall be subject to the approval of a traffic study pursuant to the City's adopted Traffic Impact Analysis guidelines.

+5. All freestanding signage shall be ground mounted and match similar sign materials in the area, and signage for the commercial tract shall comply with the regulations of Section 110-153, Shopping Centers.